YourMobileGeek/100DaysOfCode2019/README.md

 * Day 30
   > Completed the skill.
 Ran into quite a fiasco when i came to know that it doesnt support English-IN (which is like my main target audience).
 I thought adding a language would be easy, just add a new language.
 But  what i didn't know was that every language needs a new model and a new lambda corresponding to the new language location.
 Took me the day to do that.
 Not going to do that for my previous skill though.
 Other than that i think the next couple days will be spent thinking of a new idea for a skill.

+* Day 31
+  > Did another codechef problem and attempted another one.
+Also, amongst the thoughts, i am still nowhere close to my next skill.
+I have a week, not more than that to develop and deploy my skill.